wrightflyer/XFM/README.md

 ![](readme_pics/json_buttons.png)

-If you work on a patch then click/drag the four characters at the top right of the editor to set a name
+If you work on a patch then click/drag the four characters at the top right of the editor to set a name.

 ![](readme_pics/name_chars.png)

+All the usual mouse controls work when adjusting these so you can drag up/down (or left/right if you prefer), You can use either mouse wheel and you can use left mouse clicks to increase characters one by one between 0..9, space, A..Z.

+**NOTE:** Just for these four controls the right mouse button does NOT step backwards between the characters.
+In fact it's the way you can add a dot after any of the characters.
+Right click toggles the dot on/off.
+Because right click does not have the usual function of stepping down by one as in other controls if you need to go "backwards" in the character sequence use drag/wheel movements then if you "over shoot" use left-click to advance back to where you want to be.
+Sorry about this but I couldn't think of anything better than right-click to switch dots on/off! ;-)

-then click "Save JSON".
-You don't get a file dialog or anything like that for this - the program will simply save its current edit controls state as PATCH_{four characters}.JSON.
+Once you have set the four characters (+ any dots) then click "Save JSON".
+You don't get a file dialog or anything like that for this - the program will simply save its current edit controls state, in the current directory, as PATCH_\<four characters + dots>.JSON.
 So if you have set the patch name to "CJL1" it will save PATCH_CJL1.json to disk (and over-write anything already there that has that name - be careful!).

 For those that don't know, JSON looks like this: